jslee98/SpringRESTService/README.md

 # Spring REST Server for TriVox Health
 ## Written by Jeff Lee

+## Project:
+Created as a quick project to exemplify Java and Web service skills.
+Example is to take an inventory from an odd car dealership, and be able to fetch average costs and cars.

 ## How to run:
-1. cd ShadyDealership
-2. java -jar /build/libs/ShadyDealershipBuild.war
+1. java -jar ShadyDealershipBuild.war
-3. curl localhost:8080/vehicles/(REQUEST)
+2. curl localhost:8080/vehicles/(REQUEST)

 ## Requests: